 They have $1 wine tastings and really good and nicely priced wine from all over.

 Across the street is Casper's hot dogs (really good old school hot dogs and milk shakes).
 Next door to Wine Mine is Cafe Mariposa, this gluten-free bakery.
 They sell their food to a lot of places including Whole Foods.

 We try out new rice every so often brown rice, some multi-colored rice, jasmine, etc. I picked up this brown rice Kagayaki haiga rice.
-It’s supposedly brown rice in nutritional value but tastes like white rice.
-It’s pretty good and probably we’ll keep this as our main rice.
+It's supposedly brown rice in nutritional value but tastes like white rice — they remove the husk but keep the germ.
+It's pretty good and probably we'll keep this as our main rice.

 Pizza in North Oakland/Berkeley Area